ibm-cloud-docs/assistant/faqs.md

 You see the error `New Off Topic not supported` after editing the JSON file for a dialog skill and changing the skill language from English to another language.

 To resolve this issue, modify the JSON file by setting `off_topic` to `false`.
-Off-topic, or irrelvant detection, is only supported for English-language dialog skills.
 For more information about this feature, see [Defining what's irrelevant](/docs/assistant?topic=assistant-irrelevance-detection).